PEI Bluegrass & Oldtime Music

 Recommended Guitar Chords Resource

-To foster the development of young guitarists here are some guitar websites you can learn from starting with this basic guitar chords chart.
+To foster the development of young guitarists here are some guitar websites you can learn to strum acoustic guitar from starting with this basic guitar chords chart.
 Each diagram is well laid out with fingerings and strings to mute.

 An elected Board of Directors is empowered by the membership to look over the affairs of the Society .
 The Board appoints an Executive Committee (President, Vice-President, Treasurer, and Secretary) is appointed to take care of the day to day business of the Society.